On Civil War Routes

 Washington County Timeline

-This timeline provides a condensed summary of the historical journey of Washington County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Kentucky.

 - 1780s: Settlement begins in the area that would become Washington County as pioneers move westward in Kentucky.